microsoft/ELL/docs/tutorials/Setting-up-Raspberry-Pi-Zero-W.md

 ### Python 3.4 installation
 Our tutorials require Python 3.4 on the Pi (and Python 3.6 on your computer).
 Since the last Conda support for ARMV6 is not actively maintained, here we install Python 3.4 directly into our system path.
 We will also install pip3 which is a Python package management tool.

-To install Python 3.4 on your Raspbian Jessie, type the following:
+To install Python 3.4 on your Raspbian OS, type the following:

 ```shell
 sudo apt-get install python3 python3-dev